 This one on Amazon can be used as a nursing cover and also a carseat cover.

 Another must have you will want if you are breastfeeding is some nipple cream.
-This helps soothe your creacked and sore nipples!
+This helps soothe your cracked and sore nipples!

 If you want to breastfeed, another thing you will need is to keep taking your prenatal vitamins.
 This helps keep your supply going!

-They also make vitamins especially formulated for nursing mamas, so check those out too!
+Pink Stork makes vitamins formulated for nursing moms, so check those out too!

 Nipple shields won't be for every woman, but if you have flat or inverted nipples, you will want these!

 These will help baby latch on and make breastfeeding easier(ish).